International per diem rates 2026: A complete guide

 International per diem rates are set by the U.S. Department of State's Office of Allowances.
 The agency surveys lodging and meals and incidental expenses (M&IE) across countries and cities to establish maximum daily allowances, which are published in U.S. dollars and updated monthly.

 Rates vary widely by location and are designed to reflect the typical cost of business travel in each destination.
-Because prices change frequently, businesses should always rely on the most current rates rather than annual averages or historical figures.
+Because prices change frequently, you should always rely on the most current rates rather than annual averages or historical figures.
+State Department per diem rates are updated on the first of every month, so check the State Department's website before each trip rather than relying on cached or annual rate tables.

 International per diem rates are not arbitrary.
-They are adjusted to reflect real-world travel costs and conditions that influence how expensive it is to stay and eat in a given location.
+They're adjusted to reflect real-world travel costs and conditions that influence how expensive it is to stay and eat in a given location.

 Several factors influence how rates are set and updated: